Legalica Privacy Policy & Data Protection

 9.1 EU Transfers: All intra-EU transfers are permitted under GDPR Chapter V without additional safeguards.

-9.2 Transfers to Third Countries (Non-EU): Transfers to the United States and other third countries are conducted via:
+9.2 Transfers to Third Countries (Non-EU): Transfers to the United States, China, and other third countries are conducted via:

 | Mechanism | Application | Status |